accessible-ui/checkbox/README.md

   checked: boolean
   // Is the checkbox currently focused?
   focused: boolean
+  // Is the checkbox currently disabled?
+  disabled: boolean
   // Checks the checkbox
   check: () => void
   // Unchecks the checkbox